mozilla/data-docs/src/concepts/segments.md

 *Regular users v2* is defined as clients who browsed >=5 URIs on at least _at least eight_ of the previous 27 days.
-Observationally, on any given day this segment seems to contain a large fraction of our users and has exceptionally high retention.
+As of February 2020 this segment contained approximately 2/3 of DAU and its users had a 1-week retention of approximately 95%.

 *New/irregular users v2* is defined as
 clients who browsed >=5 URIs on _none_ of the previous 27 days.
+As of February 2020 this segment contained approximately 15% of DAU, and had a retention of about 10%
-This is a small segment of our daily users and has low retention (though "activation" is likely a more relevant word than "retention" for many of these clients).
+(though "activation" is likely a more relevant word than "retention" for many of these clients).

 *Semi-regular users v2* is defined as clients who browsed >=5 URIs on _between one and seven_ of the previous 27 days, i.e. it contains users who do not fit the other two segments at this time.
-This seems to be a small segment of our daily users, and has moderate retention.
+As of February 2020 this segment contained approximately 20% of DAU, and had a retention of about 60%.
 We do not yet know what proportion of users in this segment stay in this segment for an extended period, and what proportion are in transition between other segments.

 ## Obsolete segments